OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 #### 2. High trust example

 Next, consider the an opposite approach, where everything is trusted.
 In this instance, the "dangerous" user input is trusted and essentially handed directly to a high criticality business component.
-The authentication resource is not used at all.
+The auth/identity resource is not used at all.
 In this instance, there is higher likelihood of a successful attack against the system, because there are no controls in place to prevent it.
-Additionally, this setup could be considered wasteful, as both the API gateway and the authentication server are not necessarily performing their intended function.
+Additionally, this setup could be considered wasteful, as both the API gateway and the auth/identity server are not necessarily performing their intended function.

 ![Complete Trust Across Boundaries](../assets/Secure_Cloud_Architecture_Trust_Boundaries_3.png)